+Cape Town HOMEMAKERS Expo exhibitor, From the Barn have been involved in the design and manufacturing industry for over three decades, adding a furniture range in 2013.
 We spoke to Designer and Sales Manager, Ernst Meyer about making waves from Johannesburg to Cape Town and what makes the company stand out.

 How did From the Barn start?